alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <b>Testability:</b> Because you've written to interfaces rather than implementations, you can always create mocks that implement that interface.

-<b>Shared Domain-Driven Language:</b> DDD provides a common thread of shared vocabulary that ought to stem all the way from the codebase up into common parlance between engineers, PMs, and business.
+<b>Shared Domain-Driven Language:</b> Teams that adhere to DDD develop a shared domain vocabulary that spans technicals chasms starting in the codebase and extending all the way up into business meetings.

-Today, we'll focus on developing sign-in.
+Today, we'll focus on developing a domain-driven sign-in process.
 Let’s get started by creating the nucleus of authentication: the `AuthSession`.

 <hr/>